wludh/ugfellows/schedule.md

     * [Git Exercises](https://github.com/wludh/ugfellows/blob/master/lessons/github.md)
     * Introductory Blog Posts - 300-500 words can be taken from your statement of interest.
     * Review HTML/CSS.
-    * Bring in super basic webpage - index.html at least.

 ## 9/27/16
 * Review Git and GitHub